isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > It was surprising that the artistic evaluation on the part of the Museum was at this level.
 ‘The Statue of Damien’ is the praise of humanity itself, and ‘The Hiroshima Panels’ is the rage against violence in its theme.
 >
-> Putting them in the same category of ‘ugliness’, there is nothing to say!
+> What a thing to lump them all into same category of 'ugliness'!
 >
 > The works of art for the permanent exhibition are purchased in accordance with the artistic standards of each museum, which, of course, must select the works of art as the cultural treasures of their prefectures after considering the intention of the authors of the works, the social background of the works, the evaluations of each work, and so on.
 The works of art that deal with social have always been attacked.
 The directors and curators of museums who are disturbed by the attacks of some people or who cannot answer the questions of the protesters will have their judgment as guardians of the Hall of Fame questioned and will be disqualified.
 >